 Anyone who has lived in their primary residence for one year is eligible for an Education Property Tax Credit to a maximum of $700.00 as long as their is only one dwelling on the primary property.
 Please call us at 204-426-5305 close to your one-year primary residence anniversary, to register for your credit on the next tax bill.
 If your tax bill was received before you registered, please note that your credit can be applied to your income tax if you bring your tax bill with you.
 Secondary properties such as cabins or country homes on different lots that are not your primary residence, are not eligible for the credit.

 Farmland Tax Rebate

 The Farmland Tax Rebate was implemented in 2004 to support the rural economy by providing Manitoba Farmland owners with school tax relief.
 Anyone who received a rebate in previous years, will have an application mailed to them.
 Applications will also be available in the RM Office.
-The deadline to return the completed applications for 2019 was extended this year to September 21, 2020 or the end of the State of Emergency associated with Covid-19.
+The deadline to return the completed applications for 2021 is March 31, 2022.
 We can fax your applications for you at the RM Office.

 By-Laws and Policies